Adrian von Mynsicht

 Adrian von Mynsicht (1603–1638) was a German alchemist.
 He is best known for the allegorical work Aureum Saeculum Redivivum (The Golden Age Restored), published under the pseudonym Henricus Madathanus, and usually dated to 1621/2.
 It was soon reprinted in collections, the Musaeum Hermeticum and the Dyas Chymica Tripartita, both 1625 (Frankfurt, same publisher).

-He wrote also the Thesaurus et Armamentarium Medico-Chymicum (1631), a medical work.
+He also wrote the Thesaurus et Armamentarium Medico-Chymicum (1631), a medical work which details remedies against certain diseases, concluding with a testaments on the philosopher's stone.